Justin Upton’s grand slam powers Angels past Twins, 10-3

 Twins: OF Byron Buxton sat out his fourth straight game with a mild hamstring strain.
 He planned to go through a full workout to test the injury.

 Angels: Ohtani will throw in the bullpen Saturday before the team decides when his next start on the mound will occur.
-He hasn’t started since April 4 due to a blister on his right middle finger. … Los Angeles recalled INF Luis Rengifo and OF Scott Schebler to help out in the injury absences of Anthony Rendon and Dexter Fowler.
-The Halos designated OF Jon Jay for assignment to make room for two early standouts from the club’s alternate training site.
+He hasn’t started since April 4 due to a blister on his right middle finger.

 UP NEXT